jumodada/better-datepicker/README.md

 ## Options

+When you change options property, it will be automatically updated on the datepicker

 | Options | Description | Type | Accepted Values | Default |
 |---------|------------ |---------- |-------------  |-------- |
 | placeholder | To set placeholder | string | - | - |